steqeq/0000/docs/about.md

 [Sphinx Book Theme](https://sphinx-book-theme.readthedocs.io/en/latest/) is a Sphinx theme that defines the base appearance for ROCm documentation.
-ROCm documentation applies some customizations, such as a custom header and footer on top of the Sphinx Book Theme.
+ROCm documentation applies some customization, such as a custom header and footer on top of the Sphinx Book Theme.

 ### Sphinx Design